Sabrina Alahmad

 Fun Fact: I lived in Brazil for a year and went to school while I was there.

-Desteni Barnes
+Desteni B.

 University: Lake Erie College of Osteopathic Medicine (LECOM)